- 2 files (PDF report, Excel file)

-An Energy Agency was created in 1993 to overcome the difficulties faced by the country in terms of energy: poor energy efficiency, few energy resources and a strong dependence on Russia for its energy supply (90%).
+An Energy Agency was created in 1993 to overcome the difficulties faced by the country in terms of energy: poor energy efficiency, few energy resources, and a strong dependence on Russia for its energy supply (90%).

 Gasoline and diesel prices are following international trends.
-They declined between 2013 and 2016 by an average of 7%/year.
-They both recovered slightly in 2017 and 2018 and started decreasing again from 2018 to 1.10€/l and 1.01€/l, respectively, in 2020.
-They are close to prices in Poland, Latvia, and Estonia, and much lower than the EU average (-33% for diesel and -30% for gasoline).
+After a recovery in 2017 and 2018, gasoline and diesel prices decreased until 2020 and then increased slightly in 2021 to 1.28€/l and 1.18€/l, respectively.
+They are close to prices in Poland, Latvia, and Estonia, and slightly lower than the EU average (by around 10%).

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)

 In 2020, NERC approved Amber Grid's ten-year gas transmission network development plan; investments are expected to reach €229m between 2020 and 2025.

 - GRAPH 2: Installed electric capacity by source (2021, %)

 - GRAPH 3: Gross power production by source (TWh)

 - GRAPH 4: Power generation by source (2021, %)